perceptron8/datetime-jpa/README.md

 }
 ```

-All the converters have set `Converter#autoApply()` to `true` to they're automatically applied to all entities in the same persistence unit.
+Most of the converters have set `Converter#autoApply()` to `true` to they're automatically applied to all entities in the same persistence unit.